APogue/APogue.github.io/_drafts/protest_activities/2024-12-2-Protest-activities-freedom-of-speech.md

 - They're treating student gov't like a club that a group of friends belong to (cronyism).
 How can anyone take them seriously?

 - This is related to UC philosophy cultivating a microcosm of corruption.

+Thesis: What is UC and UCLA philosophy? (insert the quote about even the smallest thing mattering from the 2024 toolkit)

+Thesis1: The philosophy of the school is handling that is **content-neutral**

+Thesis2: The philosophy of the schools is the support of **academic freedom**

+Thesis3: The philosophy of the school is **freedom of speech**

+Thesis4: Free speech is not an unconditional constitutional right

+Thesis5: Free speech activities are subject to **time, place, and manner restrictions**

+Thesis6: Free speech activities will be **forcibly disrupted** if they interfere with university operations